Klimatbyran/klimatkollen/README.md

 ## Get started

+Detailed setup instructions are available in [doc/getting-started.md](doc/getting-started.md), including how to install the dependencies.

 We use next.js and Typescript and it's pretty straightforward to get started.
 Just clone the repo and run:

     npm ci